Michael Frater

 Michael Frater O.D (born 6 October 1982) is a Jamaican retired sprinter who specialised in the 100 metres event.
 He won a silver medal at the 2005 World Championships and a gold medal at the 2003 Pan American Games for the event.

 He has also been successful as part of the Jamaican 4 × 100 metres relay team, setting the world record and Olympic record at the 2012 London Olympics and 2008 Beijing Olympics.
 He also won gold in the relay at the 2006 Commonwealth Games and took silver in the 2002 edition.

 Career

-Born on 6 October 1982, in Manchester, Jamaica, Michael Frater is the younger of two sons of Lyndell Frater, member of Jamaican Parliament, and Monica Frater.
+Born on 6 October 1982, in Manchester, Jamaica, Michael Frater is the second of three sons of Lyndell Frater, member of Jamaican Parliament, and Monica Frater.
 He attended the Ulster Spring primary school with brothers Lindel and Ricardo.
 His elder brother Lindel, was a sprinter who represented Jamaica at the 2000 Olympic Games.
 Frater stated that his brother was a major influence on his decision to become a track athlete.

 Frater attended Texas Christian University in Fort Worth, Texas.
 He is a member of the MVP (Maximising Velocity and Power) Track & Field Club based at the University of Technology, Jamaica (U-Tech), Kingston, and is coached by Stephen Francis.